-- 9. Provision of information relating to the availability of supportive services or assistance including child care; child support; medical or child health assistance available through the state's Medicaid program and Children's Health Insurance Program; benefits under the CalFRESH Program- federally known as the Supplemental Nutrition Assistance Program; assistance through the earned income tax credit; assistance, supportive services, and transportation through the Temporary Assistance for Needy Families program - 10.
-Provision of information and assistance regarding filing claims for Unemployment Insurance (UI), by which the America's Job Center of CaliforniaSM (AJCC) must provide "meaningful assistance" to individuals seeking assistance in filing a UI claim.
-The term "meaningful assistance" means the following: - Providing assistance on-site using staff who are well-trained in UI claim filing and the rights and responsibilities of claimants. - Providing assistance by phone or via other technology, as long as the assistance is provided by trained and available staff and within a reasonable time. - Assistance in establishing eligibility for financial aid assistance for training and education programs not provided under WIOA.
+CalFresh Program- federally known as the Supplemental Nutrition Assistance Program (SNAP); assistance through the earned income tax credit; assistance, supportive services, and transportation through the Temporary Assistance for Needy Families (TANF) program.

+- 10. Provision of information and assistance regarding filing claims for Unemployment Insurance (UI), by which the America's Job Center of CaliforniaSM (AJCC) must provide "meaningful assistance" to individuals seeking assistance in filing a UI claim.
+The term "meaningful assistance" means the following: - Providing assistance on-site using staff who are well-trained in UI claim filing and the rights and responsibilities of claimants. - Providing assistance by phone or via other technology, as long as the assistance is provided by trained and available staff and within a reasonable time. - Assistance in establishing eligibility for financial aid assistance for training and education programs not provided under the WIOA.